dermorz/image-clone-controller/README.md

 ## Disclaimer

 This is my first Kubernetes controller, so this probably is far from best practices.
+There are always things to improve, but learning to write a controller by doing it while working and having 2 kids at home during corona are the reasons why I kept the scope pretty narrow and went for the naive approach.

-Nevertheless it was a great learning experience. kubebuilder took care of a lot of scaffolding and also helped leading the way.
+Nevertheless it was a great learning experience. `kubebuilder` took care of a lot of scaffolding and also helped leading the way.

 I still have no clue how to properly test a controller. :(